Symmetry-adapted single crystal yield criterion for non-Schmid materials: Abstract

 \section{Abstract}

-The current form of the effective yield criterion that is used to describe non-Schmid behavior of dislocations in crystalline materials is not invariant under the simultaneous change of the slip direction and the slip plane normal as dictated by crystallography.
-Here, we explore the consequences of this symmetry on the derivation of the effective stress.
-This is defined by a linear combination of six stress functions that are represented by their Maclaurin series.
-Only the lowest order terms that obey this symmetry are retained, which results in a homogeneous effective stress of order two.
-It is shown that the quadratic terms can be further eliminated by resolving the respective stresses into another coordinate system in the zone of the slip direction.
-The application of the ensuing linear yield criterion to body-centered cubic and hexagonal close-packed metals shows under which conditions the non-Schmid stress terms become significant in predicting the onset of yielding.
+[S U M M A R Y] All yield criteria that determine the onset of plastic deformation in crystalline materials must be invariant under the inversion symmetry associated with a simultaneous change of sign of the slip direction and the slip plane normal.
+We demonstrate the consequences of this symmetry on the functional form of the effective stress, where only the lowest order terms that obey this symmetry are retained.
+A particular form of \new{yield criterion} is obtained for materials that do not obey the Schmid law\new{, hereafter called non-Schmid materials.} \new{Application of this model} to body-centered cubic and hexagonal close-packed metals shows under which conditions the non-Schmid stress terms become significant in predicting the onset of yielding.
 In the special case, where the contributions of all non-Schmid stresses vanish, this model reduces to the maximum shear stress theory of Tresca.